jasonwpacker/pyFinancials/README.md

 * GET /next-business-day/<date>
 Takes a date in the YYYY-DD-MM format and returns either the same date or, if it is a holiday or weekend, the next business day.

+Future functionality
+* Add in additional financial lookups for yearly contribution limits for retirement accounts
+* Tax implications based on age
+* Add tests
+* Port to Node.js